symfony-cmf/symfony-cmf-docs/bundles/block/cache.rst

 .. caution::

-    Because, as mentioned above, settings can be added to the url as parameters avoid exposing sensitive settings from ``sonata_block_render`` and try to store them in the block document.
+    Because, as mentioned above, settings can be added to the URL as parameters, you have to avoid exposing sensitive settings from ``sonata_block_render`` and store them in the block document instead.

 Adapters
 --------